swiss-ai-center/nlp-langid-service/README.md

 of the string and the number of languages in the model set, which is very much reasonable.

+The list of languages that can be identified are in dir `src/trained_models` and currently includes en, de, es, fr, it, nl, pl, pt, ru, tr and dialect de-CH.

 ## How to test locally the service?

-# How to test locally the service?

 1. Create and activate the virtual environment:
 ```sh